John Paul Verboncoeur

-John Paul Verboncoeur is a professor of Electrical Engineering at Michigan State University, East Lansing, MI.
-He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2013 for contributions to computational plasma physics and plasma device applications.
+John Paul Verboncoeur is an American electrical engineer and computational plasma physicist.
+He is a professor of electrical and computer engineering and of computational mathematics, science, and engineering at Michigan State University, where he also serves as senior associate dean for research and graduate studies in the College of Engineering.
+He was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2013 for contributions to computational plasma physics and plasma device applications.